kubos/kubos/docs/first-project.md

 After a volume is mounted into the box all of the data from the host path will be available at the path specified for the box.
 In the above example the host path (`../data`) would be exposed at `/vagrant_data` inside of the box.
 This allows you to use the text editor of your choosing to edit the project files from your host machine at the host directory path.

+Following the example if you create a kubos project in the box at `/vagrant_data/kubos_project` it would be accessible on your host at the relative path `../data/kubos_project` from your Vagrantfile

 For more information on mounting volumes see the following [guide](https://www.vagrantup.com/docs/synced-folders/basic_usage.html)

+Start the box

+        $ vagrant up

+SSH into your box

+        $ vagrant ssh

+At this point you will have a new terminal prompt inside your kubos-dev box.

+## Creating your project

 The simplest way to create a new KubOS RT project is by using the Kubos CLI.
 The `kubos init` command takes a project name and creates the project files & folder.